whoadood/osc-pp/README.md

 ## 🪄 Creators

 For creators looking to be showcased as builders using GP2040-CE, you will need to create a fork of this repo.
-Once forked you will want to navigate to the [hardware.ts](/utils/hardware.ts).
+Once forked you will want to navigate to the [vendors.ts](/utils/vendors.ts).

 ```
 /
 |__utils/
-   |__hardware.ts
+   |__vendors.ts
 ```

 From there you can click on the edit file icon in the upper right hand corner.
 Once editing follow hardware template to add your information to the hardware list.